Study smarter with Fiveable

 | Cultural embedding | McKinsey 7-S (Shared Values), Kotter (Anchor) |

-Which two models both emphasize a "neutral" or "chaos" phase where performance temporarily declines—and how do they differ in what leaders should do during this period?
+Which two models both emphasize a "neutral" or "chaos" phase where performance temporarily declines, and how do they differ in what leaders should do during this period?

 If an employee understands why a change is happening and how to implement it but still isn't performing the new behavior, which ADKAR element is missing, and what intervention would you recommend?

-Compare and contrast Lewin's "Refreeze" stage with Kotter's "Anchor the Changes" step—what does Kotter add that Lewin's original model lacks?
+Compare and contrast Lewin's "Refreeze" stage with Kotter's "Anchor the Changes" step.
+What does Kotter add that Lewin's original model lacks?

 A leader wants to increase adoption of a new expense reporting system without mandating compliance.
 Which model provides the best framework, and what specific techniques would you apply?

 You're advising an organization where the new strategy is clear but employees keep reverting to old behaviors.
-Using McKinsey 7-S, which elements would you diagnose first, and why might "Soft S's" be the root cause?
+Using McKinsey 7-S, which elements would you diagnose first, and why might the "Soft S's" be the root cause?